Big Smokey Bear

 The Smokey Bear statue was built in 1954, is 26 feet tall, holds a shovel, and protects two adorable cartoon bear cubs.
 So why Smokey the Bear in International Falls?
 Well, this is a heavily forested logging area, attested to by the giant piles of sawdust outside of town.
 There are many beautiful fishing and sporting resorts even further out, and a stray match in the dry season could end it all.
 Good-bye Cold Spot.
 Canada would have quite the show.

-Update - February 2008: International Falls officially trademarked their claim as "Icebox of the Nation," after a frosty tussle with Fraser, Colorado.
+Update: International Falls officially trademarked their claim as "Icebox of the Nation" in 2008, after a frosty tussle with Fraser, Colorado.
 Fraser had swooped in and grabbed the title after International Falls let theirs lapse.
 I.F. could trace their use of the name back to 1948, and won a judgment from the US Trademark office.

-Unfortunately, the big thermometer is gone, after it stopped working in 2002 and was dismantled.
+Unfortunately the big thermometer, which leant substance to the claim, is gone.
+It stopped working in 2002 and was dismantled.